Endometriosis Foundation of America

-The Endometriosis Foundation of America (EndoFound) is a U.S.–based nonprofit organization founded in 2009 by surgeon Tamer Seckin and author Padma Lakshmi to promote early diagnosis, raise public awareness, and improve clinical standards for individuals with endometriosis.The foundation supports research funding, professional education, patient advocacy, and nationwide outreach events.
-Its work emphasizes endometriosis as a chronic inflammatory condition with significant reproductive, psychological, and economic impacts.EndoFound also engages in public policy initiatives, including legislative advocacy and the global Endometriosis March, to address widespread diagnostic delays and stigma surrounding menstrual pain.
+The Endometriosis Foundation of America (EndoFound) is a U.S.–based nonprofit organization founded in 2009 by surgeon Tamer Seckin and author Padma Lakshmi to promote early diagnosis, raise public awareness, and improve clinical standards for women with endometriosis.
+The foundation supports research funding, professional education, patient advocacy, and nationwide outreach events.
+Its work emphasizes endometriosis as a chronic inflammatory condition with significant reproductive, psychological, and economic impacts.
+EndoFound also engages in public policy initiatives, including legislative advocacy and the global Endometriosis March, to address widespread diagnostic delays and stigma surrounding menstrual pain.

 History and activities

 The Endometriosis Foundation of America was founded in 2009 by Tamer Seckin and Padma Lakshmi.
 The Foundation promotes patient advocacy, education for the medical community and the public, awareness of endometriosis, surgical training, and research.
 It sponsors yearly conferences for patients, their friends, and physicians on advancing the science and surgery of endometriosis.
 Its New York City high school, public awareness programs educate school nurses, students, and teachers about endometriosis.

 EndoFound sponsors an annual scientific and surgical symposium for patients, scientists, and physicians and the Blossom Ball.
 Videos from the scientific and surgical symposium as well as publications are online.
 The Blossom Ball includes women who had endometriosis such as Susan Sarandon, Padma Lakshmi, Whoopi Goldberg, Halsey, and Lena Dunham.

 The annual Harry Reich Awards are presented at the Blossom Ball and go to physicians and scientists for medical practice, research, and patient advocacy.
 The award is named for Harry Reich, a gynecologic laparoscopist, who performed many firsts in surgery.